 Moorish Castle tickets

 Again, I highly recommend getting a skip-the-line ticket for Moorish Castle online.
-Because this Sinta itinerary is going to be extremely packed and we want to save whatever time we can.
+This Sinta itinerary is going to be extremely packed, and we want to save whatever time we can.

 Moorish Castle opening hours